spendierk/Womanium_Hackathon_TKET_2022/README.md

-# Quantinuum's TKET challenge for the Womanium Hackathon
+# Quantinuum's TKET challenge for the Womanium Global Hackathon 2022

 On behalf of Quantinuum, welcome to the Womanium Hackathon!
 This little guide should get you started quickly in `pytket`, a high-performance Python library for building and simplifying quantum programs.